hammerheim-game/hammerheim-rules/7-equipment.md

 prove to be dangerous, as if the fire bomb is fused incorrectly it could be the thrower who finds himself amidst the explosion...
-The fire bomb may be thrown in the Shooting phase in the same way as blessed water (p53 Mordheim rulebook).
+The fire bomb may be thrown in the Shooting phase in the same way as blessed water (p53 Hammerheim rulebook).
 If the bomb lands on target, the warrior hit takes D3 Strength 4 Flaming hits with no saves for armour and all warriors, friend or foe, within 1” of him take 1 Strength 3 hit with